immense/immybot-documentation/scripts.md

 # Scripting Guide

 ## Best Practices
-* Look for a script that already does what you want.
+* Use Ctrl+Shift+F or Ctrl+P in our script editor to find scripts that already do what you want.
 There is a lot of good logic in the built in function scripts
 * Have a machine you can test on
 * Have a _separate_ machine to test your sanity if you bork your first machine
 * Test by clicking Open Debugger in the logs